polyseam/cndi/README.md

 # cndi-next

 This is the next version of CNDI.
 It deploys an entire data stack in minutes.

 It's perfect for deploying Data Products consistently that are reliable, discoverable, maintainable, and interoperable, all while remaining flexible to the needs of each Data Product.

 ## configuration

 There are 2 options for configuring your next data stack.
-The first is to use our online configurator tool, it's live at [configurator.cndi.run](https://configurator.cndi.run) and is probably the most fun.
+The first is to use our online configurator tool, it will be live at [configurator.cndi.run](https://configurator.cndi.run) and is probably the most fun.
 But the config is just a file, so you can also write it by hand if you want.

 Let's run through the 4 parts of a `cndi-config.json` file.

 ### nodes

-We specify an array of `node` items.
-Each node represents a virtual machine we will create on your behalf.
+We specify an object called `nodes` with some default configuration and an array of node `entries`.
+Each `node entry` represents a virtual machine we will create on your behalf.

 These nodes will become nodes in your Kubernetes cluster, but you don't need to worry about that.
 You specify how many virtual machines to create in order to run your new data stack, and you specify where they will be deployed, and how powerful they are.

 These nodes must each be one of the following `kinds`:

-- aws
+- [x] aws
-- azure
+- [ ] azure
-- gcp
+- [ ] gcp
-- local
+- [ ] local
-- remote
+- [ ] remote
-- vmware
+- [ ] vmware

 We also specify the node `role`, this is either `"controller"` or `"worker"`.

-Here is an example `cndi-config.json` object that contains a set of nodes to deploy:
+Here is an example `cndi-config.json` object that contains a set of node entries to deploy:

 ```jsonc
 {